stijnvermeeren-swisstopo/label-studio/README.md

 Tmux helps you keep processes alive even if you kill your shell instance.
 A cheatsheet regarding tmux commands can be found [here](https://tmuxcheatsheet.com).

-## 3. Setup label-studio
+## 4. Setup label-studio
 1. Navigate to the URL of your EC2 (make sure you allow inbound traffic to the port on which label-studio listens in the security group of your EC2.)
 2. Create a new user, and log in using it.
+If that does not work, you have to adjust the variable LABEL_STUDIO_DISABLE_SIGNUP_WITHOUT_LINK in the docker-compose of the label-studio service to false.
+After your initial login, you can revert the value back to true.
 3. Create a new project from the UI.
 4. Go to settings --> Cloud Storage --> Add Source Storage.
     Choose storage type `local files` and add the path to the data (the volume you have previously mounted)